International Private Client Issues for Non-U.S. Residents: Serving High Net Worth Foreign Individuals and Families

 The panel will review these and other important issues:

-- What are the key considerations in wealth preservation before a foreign individual becomes a U.S. resident for tax purposes?
+- Critical considerations in wealth preservation before a foreign individual becomes a U.S. resident for tax purposes

 - Helping non-U.S. taxpayers identify the optimal framework and structure for a family office to handle U.S.-sitused assets

 - Comparing “top tier” U.S. jurisdictions with regard to tax, asset protection, and privacy planning

 Mr. Warren is an attorney with over 20 years of professional experience practicing law and working in the financial... | Read More

 Mr. Warren is an attorney with over 20 years of professional experience practicing law and working in the financial services industry serving the trust and wealth management needs of high and ultra-high net worth families across the nation and around the world.
 Prior to establishing Bridgeford Trust Company, he was recruited out of a large and prestigious Mid-Atlantic law firm to join the Wealth Management/Trust Department of a regional bank as a Vice President/Senior Trust Administrator.
 Mr. Warren subsequently transitioned his career to Bank of New York Mellon where he worked exclusively and extensively with high and ultra high net worth families on various wealth management issues including asset protection and legacy planning.Close

 Mr. McCormick specializes in the areas of international taxation, tax compliance, and offshore reporting... | Read More